The Napa Wine Project

 Round Hill and Rutherford Ranch founders, Ernie and Virginia Van Asperen (owners of some 80+ shops around the San Francisco Bay Area in the 1960s, called Ernie’s Wine & Liquor) opened St. Helena Wine Merchants in 1973, a wine shop that was located just south of St. Helena.

 They eventually sold this shop in 1983 to Alden Yates and his son Jeff took over the operations when Alden died in 1989.
 Jeff is the brother of Yate’s Family Vineyards’ winemaker, Michael.
-The shop continued under Jeff’s ownership until 2011 (and as expected wines were available from Yates Family Vineyard) when it was sold and today is the tasting room for Vine Cliff Winery.
+The shop continued under Jeff’s ownership until 2011 (and as expected wines were available from Yates Family Vineyard) when it was sold and for several years was the tasting room for Vine Cliff Winery.

 —